ElasticEmail/elasticemail-js/docs/SuppressionsApi.md

 let apiInstance = new ElasticEmail.SuppressionsApi();
 let opts = {
-  'search': text, // String | Text fragment used for searching.
+  'search': "text", // String | Text fragment used for searching.
   'limit': 100, // Number | Maximum number of returned items.
   'offset': 20 // Number | How many items should be returned ahead.
 };